emlased/Redbrick_UTHSCSA/README.md

 ## Labeling Taxonomy

 Taxonomies define the labeling schema in RedBrick AI, ensuring consistency across projects.
 It is necessary to define a taxonomy prior to creating a  project.
-- **Labels**: Examples include Segmentation or Bounding Boxes.
+- **Label Types**: Examples include Segmentation or Bounding Boxes.
-- **Label Names**: Such as "Edema."
+- **Label Names**: The name of the object being labeled.
 - **Attributes**: Add extra details using checkboxes (True/False), dropdown options, multiple choices, or text fields.
 - **Classifications**: Attributes added to studies, series, or video frames to provide more information.
 - **Hints**: Instructions visible when hovering over labels.

 The following are examples of how attributes/classifications might be used in a project.
 - Brain mass segmentation: Suspected intra-axial vs extra-axial location.
 - Liver segmentation: Mass present vs absent.
 - Lung nodule segmentation: Clear vs indeterminate margins.